jacobmcollins/GeoBarista/README.md

 ## How to use

-### Create distributable

-This will create a directory 'dist' with the setup executable.
+This will create the dist directory to be filled based on the current operating system.

 ```
 yarn dist